Ruzz-GD/Vue-Flask/config-1/flask-backend/README.md

 # If you already configure python in your system you can follow this step

 # (1) Create a Virtual Environment:
-Navigate to your project's main directory(Vue-Flask) then run this command
+Navigate to your project's main directory(Vue-Flask) if you clone all If Individual Directory go to (e.g config-1) then run this command
 ```
 python -m venv .venv
 ```

 # (2) Activate the Virtual Environment:
-By running this command in main directory(config-1)
+By running this command in main directory(Vue-Flask) If You Clone All Directory By running this command in main directory(config-1) If Individual Directory
 ```
 .venv\Scripts\activate
 ```